lm-ut/WINC-pipeline/README.md

 Please load the nnls library with **library(nnls)** before running the script.

-The script accepts a .csv file as argument, with the following parameters:
+The script accepts a table-like file as argument (read.table() function will read the file), with the following parameters:

 * **S1**	             name of source 1 population
 * **S2**	             name of source 2 population